StractOrg/stract/CONTRIBUTING.md

 # Submitting a PR
 Check if your issue is already listed [github](https://github.com/StractOrg/stract/issues).
 If it is not, create your own issue.
+Please make sure that an issue exists before submitting a PR.
+This will allow us to discuss the issue and make sure that the PR is not a waste of your time.

-Please add the following phrase at the end of your commit.  `Closes #<Issue Number>`.
+Please add the following phrase at the end of your commit `Closes #<Issue Number>`.
 It will automatically link your PR in the issue page.
 Also, once your PR is merged, it will closes the issue.
 If your PR only partially addresses the issue and you would like to keep it open, just write `See #<Issue Number>`.